 - there is greater than 30% spinal canal compromise

 Unstable burst fractures do better with early surgery.
 A reduction maneuver may be performed to straighten the spine.
 Another treatment option is spinal fusion, with bone graft, to help injured vertebrae heal.
 Fragments pressing on the spinal canal, may be moved into a better position by a spinal laminectomy.

 After any stabilizing surgery, some type of bracing is required for 8-10 weeks.
 Once the bracing is removed, physical therapy will be necessary to strengthen the trunk and lower extremities.

 Minnesota Spinal Injury Attorney

 The degree of recovery depends on the timing of the treatment, the degree of spinal cord compromise, and the stability of the spine.
 You need legal representation to access all of the insurance available.
-Call 612-362-0000 or submit our free contact form.
+Call 612-TSR-TIME or submit our free contact form.
 Our Minnesota Spinal Injury Lawyers will review your case, handle the doctor and insurance issues, do all of the paperwork, and file your claim.